My name is Katherine Grossman.

+I’m an ambivalent blogger at best and tend to take long breaks away from the Internet.
 Most of my writing is confined to the winter months and during bad weather.
 In good weather a picture with a brief snippet on Facebook, Pinterest or Instagram is about as much as I can manage.
-You here you can always connect with me there.
+You can always connect with me there.

 One thing that makes Granny Miller a little different from some other homesteading or garden farm websites is that I’m not a homestead neophyte.
 Nor am I on any kind of back to my roots or return to the land journey.
 Fact is I arrived at my destination many years ago.

 Up until the age of 35 I lived my entire life in large metropolitan areas.
 Back in those days I wanted the life that I have today but didn’t know how to get it.
-Truth be told, I’m a city transplant whot grew into a country person.
+Truth be told, I’m a city transplant who grew into a country person.

 What I discovered about self-reliance, rural life and homesteading has only been within the last 30 years or so.